Fuzzy signal explained

 This is the Manager’s Minute.

-When the air gets warmer in higher altitudes and cooler in lower altitudes, this atmospheric condition permits interference with local stations by distant stations on the same frequency.
-The fuzzy signal generally will clear up by noon.
+When the air gets warmer in higher altitudes and cooler in lower altitudes, interference with local stations by distant stations on the same frequency can occur.
+It generally clears up by noon.

-Also, under certain atmospheric conditions, signals from other FM stations can be reflected beyond their normal coverage area – and that can cause noisy reception where you’re listening.
+Also, under certain atmospheric conditions, signals from other FM stations may reflect beyond their normal coverage area – and that can also cause reception interruptions where you’re listening.

-There’s more information about signal interference on our website, KGOU.org.
+There’s more information about signal interference at KGOU.org.